 Previous rulings of the Tax Commissioner have held that pass-through entities that are established solely to invest in intangible personal property, such as stocks and bonds, and that have no employees and no real or tangible property, are not considered to be carrying on a trade or business.
-Thus, the income from the intangible property held by an investment pass-through entity is not income from Virginia sources, and these types of pass-through entities will not be required to file Form 502.
+Thus, the income from the intangible property that is held by an investment PTE is not income from Virginia sources, and these types of pass-through entities will not be required to file Form 502.

-Period Covered by Return
+Period Covered by the Return

-A pass-through entity's taxable year for Virginia is the same as its taxable year for federal income tax purposes.
+A PTE's taxable year for Virginia purposes is the same as its taxable year for federal income tax purposes.